Gesine-Linn/gesine-li.github.io/about.md

 *Exploring new places and cultures is my passion.*

 **Dressage**
-*I am passionate about dressage, the art of riding and training a horse in a manner that develops obedience, flexibility, and balance.*
+*I am passionate about dressage, the art of riding and training young horse to keep them happy and healthy.*

 ## Aspirations